RiccardoBrioschi/The-pandemic-through-the-eyes-of-Internet/README.md

 1) How people's interest in different topics on Wikipedia and Twitter changed in the early stage of the pandemic in different countries?
 Do tweets reflect the same changes in nature of information seeking as shown by Wikipedia pageview logs?

-2) What was the behavior of influential people on Twitter during pandemic, and how they impacted people's mobility during that period, with particular attention to the early stage of pandemic?
+2) What was the behavior of influential people on Twitter during pandemic, and how their words impacted people during that period, with particular attention to the early stage of pandemic?

 3) Did countries with a higher presence of covid related topics on Wikipedia and a higher presence of tweets about covid, mostly from influential people, have a better situation in terms of new cases and the number of deaths, than countries that didn’t?